Brian Conacher

-Brian Kennedy Conacher (born August 31, 1941) is a Canadian former professional ice hockey player, coach, executive and broadcaster.
+Brian Kennedy Conacher (born August 31, 1941) is a Canadian former professional ice hockey player, coach, executive, and broadcaster.
 Conacher played 155 games in the National Hockey League (NHL) with the Toronto Maple Leafs and Detroit Red Wings between 1961 and 1972, winning the Stanley Cup with Toronto in 1967.
 He later played one season in the World Hockey Association (WHA) with the Ottawa Nationals in 1972–73.
-In the mid-1960s Conacher reinstated as an amateur player and joined the Canadian national team, playing at the 1964 Winter Olympics.
+In the mid-1960s Conacher was reinstated as an amateur player and joined the Canada national team, playing at the 1964 Winter Olympics.
 He later served as a coach in the minor North American Hockey League, and general manager of both the Indianapolis Racers and Edmonton Oilers in the WHA.
 He was the manager of Maple Leaf Gardens until 1998.
 Conacher also held the position of Chief Executive Officer of the Royal Agricultural Winter Fair.

 Personal information

 Conacher is the son of Lionel Conacher, who was voted Canada's top athlete for the first half of the century.
 He was educated at Toronto's Upper Canada College.

 His brother, Lionel Jr., was a professional Canadian football player.

 Charlie Conacher and Roy Conacher are Brian's uncles.

 He is the cousin of Murray Henderson and Pete Conacher.